 The Quest for Community

 Living in community can bring a great deal more friendship, warmth, and purposefulness into your life.
-The Fellowship for Intentional Community website includes a list of over 1,000 intentional communities: communes, ecovillages, community farms, land trusts, artist communities, cooperative houses, spiritual communities, cohousing, and bunches more.
+The Foundation for Intentional Community website includes a list of over 1,000 intentional communities: communes, ecovillages, community farms, land trusts, artist communities, cooperative houses, spiritual communities, cohousing, and bunches more.

 There is also a Communities Classifieds section with a list of dreamers and seekers looking to start their own communities or find their “people.”
 You can post your own dreams here or read through to see what others have posted.